Huawei-Edinburgh-Programming-Languages/idlize/idlinter/readme.md

 Usage: idlinter [options]

 Options:
-  -V, --version   output the version number
-  --check <path>  Path to single .idl file or directory to recursively scan for .idl for validation --load <path>   Path to single .idl file or directory to recursively scan for .idl for loading and symbol search
+  -V, --version             output the version number --check <path>            Path to single .idl file or directory to recursively scan for .idl for validation --load <path>             Path to single .idl file or directory to recursively scan for .idl for loading and symbol
+                            search
-                  (only those also mentioned in --check will be checked) -h, --help      display help for command
+                            (only those also mentioned in --check will be checked) --features <features...>  Enable additional validation features
+                            (build-dependent, currently you can use '--feature ohos' OHOS-related validations).
+  -h, --help                display help for command

 Exit codes are (1) for invalid paths and (2) in case of errors/fatals found in .idl files.
 ```